Senate rebukes Trump, Saudi Arabia over Khashoggi, Yemen war

 It also marked the collapse of the Trump administration’s effort in the Senate to contain fallout from the gruesome killing.

 One measure recommended that the U.S. end its assistance to Saudi Arabia for the war in Yemen.
 The other put the blame for the death of Khashoggi squarely on Saudi Crown Prince Mohammed bin Salman.
-Both had been vigorously opposed by the Trump administration, threated with potential presidential veto, and top brass was on Capitol Hill ahead of voting to prevent further action in the House.
+Both had been vigorously opposed by the Trump administration and threatened with a presidential veto.
+Top brass was on Capitol Hill ahead of voting to prevent further action in the House.

 “The current relationship with Saudi Arabia is not working,” said Sen. Lindsey Graham, R-S.C., who opposed the Yemen resolution but called the crown prince “so toxic, so tainted, so flawed” after the Khashoggi’s killing that “you’re never going to have a relationship with the United States Senate unless things change.”